The Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) are the highest honors bestowed by

 Each Presidential Awardee receives a certificate signed by the President of the United States, a $10,000

-award from NSF, and an all-expenses paid trip for an award ceremony in Washington, D.C.
+award from NSF, and an all-expenses paid trip for an award ceremony.
 In addition,

 awardees join a national cohort of award-winning teachers, providing opportunities to impact teaching on a state and